5-Ingredient Slow Cooker Fajita Salsa Chicken

 Then, by about mid-week you’re ready to call it and hit the drive through or grab takeout?

-I figure I have 2-3 motivated cooks days in me, at the most, during the work week.
+I figure I have 2-3 motivated cooking days in me, at the most, during the work week.

-I have, however, recognized this patten and now plan no-brainer recipes for later in the week.
+However, I have recognized this pattern and now plan no-brainer recipes for later in the week.

-I've also started planning a slow cooker recipe mid-week because Andrew works late and it's just way too tempting to hit up a takeout place on the way home rather than try to cook something after a full workday while trying at the same time to entertain Elle.
+I’ve also started planning a crockpot recipe mid-week because Andrew works late and it’s just way too tempting to hit up a takeout place on the way home rather than try to cook something after a full workday while trying at the same time to entertain Elle.

 So slow cooker it is!

 Here’s the slow cooker (affiliate) I use for all my recipes, this size works great for our family and I love how easy it is to use!

 On that same note, I keep a few ridiculously simple slow cooker recipes that require minimal prep and few ingredients in my back pocket for when things get really hectic.

 This Slow Cooker Fajita Salsa Chicken recipe is one of them, and I’ll admit to making this almost weekly.